 If you received an email that a recent transaction you made from a bank account has failed, you’ll want to resolve the issue by following the prompts in the app.
-Alternatively, you can login from a computer and head to venmo.com/recover to resolve the issue.
+Alternatively, you can login from a computer and head to venmo.com/recover.
 Your account will also be temporarily frozen until the funds are paid back.

 Bank payments can fail for a number of reasons.
 While Venmo doesn’t have visibility into the specific reason your transaction failed, your bank should be able to tell you exactly why.
 Some common reasons for failure are: exceeding the number of ACH transfers permitted on your account, or insufficient funds at the time of the transaction.

-The fastest way to get your account reinstated is to use a credit or debit card to pay back the amount.
-(Any fees from Venmo on negative balance payments using credit cards will be waived.)
+The fastest way to get your account reinstated is to use a debit card to pay back the amount.
 Paying with your bank is also an option, but keep in mind these payments can take a few days to process.
 In any case, once Venmo receives the funds, your account will be reinstated.
 Credit cards cannot be used to pay back a negative balance.

 Please note that if you decide to pay back the amount you owe with a bank account, we’ll show you an estimated date of arrival.
 You can check the status of your payment by tapping the “Account Recovery Payment” in your transaction history.
 The funds will take 3 to 5 business days to post in your Venmo account, so thanks in advance for your patience!